kitasuke/GithubCLI.swift/README.md

-# CommandlineTool
+# GithubCLI
-Commandline application in Swift based on [SwiftCov](https://github.com/realm/SwiftCov)
+Command line tool for Github in Swift

 ## Installation